What are periodic fever syndromes?

 Yes, but often the disease is milder and less obvious (thus harder to diagnose) than in children.
 The risk of amyloidosis is lower in adult onset disease.

 Despite the knowledge that FMF is a genetic disease, a genetic mutation is not found in all children with FMF.
 Therefore the diagnosis of FMF is still based on clinical signs.
 FMF is suspected in children with episodic fever with an ethnic origin typical for FMF and/or with a family history of FMF or unexplained kidney failure.
-Often children initially have episodes of fever without the other symptoms so it takes careful observation (families should write a diary documenting the episodes and describing what happens) until a diagnosis is made.
-Because not all children have typical episodes it may take a long time to suspect FMF and to make the diagnosis.
+Often children initially have episodes of fever without the other symptoms so it takes careful observation until a diagnosis is made.
+Families should write a diary documenting the episodes and describing what happens.
+Because not all children have typical episodes, it may take a long time to suspect FMF and to make the diagnosis.
 Examining the child during an episode and obtaining laboratory tests showing signs of inflammation are helpful (like tests for a sedimentation rate or a complete blood cell count).
 Generally, these tests become positive during an episode and return to normal, or near normal, after the episode ends.
 A sample of urine is also tested for the presence of protein.
 Patients with amyloidosis will have high levels of protein in urine tests.
 This warns the physician to do more tests to see if the protein in the urine is from amyloidosis.

 In children suspected of having FMF, a genetic test to look for the gene mutation will be obtained.
 If these tests are positive (homozygote, which means that the gene defect is found in both gene copies, one from each parent), the diagnosis of FMF is definite.
 However, it is possible to have FMF with a defect in only one gene copy (called heterozygote) or even without any gene defect, since the genetic test looks at only part of the entire FMF gene.
-In the United States more than 30% of the patients with FMF do not have mutations in both gene copies.
+In the United States more than 30 percent of the patients with FMF do not have mutations in both gene copies.
 In that case the response to the specific FMF treatment, colchicine, will determine the diagnosis.
 It is highly probable that children have FMF if they do not have episodes or have a lot fewer episodes when they are being treated with colchicine.
-Usually a trial of 6 months of treatment is given.
+Usually a trial of six months of treatment is given to the patient.

 FMF cannot be cured, but it can be well controlled with life-long use of colchicine.
-In this way, episodes can usually be prevented (in 60% of patients completely prevented, in 33% partially prevented, and in about 5% colchicine is not effective) and amyloidosis can be prevented in 100% of patients.
-If the patient stops taking the drug, episodes (often after missing only one dose!) and the risk of amyloidosis may return.
+In this way, episodes can usually be prevented (in 60 percent of patients completely prevented, in 33 percent partially prevented, and in about 5 percent colchicine is not effective) and amyloidosis can be prevented in 100 percent of patients.
+If the patient stops taking the drug, episodes (often after missing only one dose) and the risk of amyloidosis may return.
 Compliance (taking the medicine as recommended) is very important.
 If colchicine is taken regularly the child can live a normal life with a normal life expectancy.
 The patient or the parents should not change the medication dose without discussing this first with the doctor.
 Some children initially need psychological support for a disease that means taking medications for their entire life.
 Colchicine prevents episodes from starting but does not treat an episode that has already started.
 Therefore, the dose of colchicine should not be increased during an already active episode.

-What is the long-term outcome and course of the disease?
+What is the long-term outcome and course of FMF?

 If treated properly with life-long colchicine, children with FMF live a normal life.
 If there is a delay in diagnosis, or lack of compliance with treatment, the risk of developing amyloidosis increases.
 Children who develop amyloidosis may eventually need dialysis or a kidney transplant.
 There are no restrictions on the child’s everyday life.